-OK so I know maple syrup is kind of the obvious / cliché Canadian food... but as my first contribution, I couldn't help but share something kind of crazy I remember eating (devouring) as a kid: eggs poached in maple syrup.
+OK so I know maple syrup is the obvious / cliché Canadian food... but as my first contribution, I couldn't help but share something kind of crazy I remember eating as a kid: eggs poached in maple syrup.

 Although he denies it, I distinctly remember my dad making this for me when I was little.
 You may remember my dad.
 I've written about his passion for maple syrup before and made this video of him last spring when I joined him on his annual maple syrup making adventure.

 This recipe is the ultimate celebration of maple syrup.
 And it's so easy it hardly qualifies as a recipe.
 There's not much to say about it other than you literally just poach an egg in a pot of boiling maple syrup.
 It's rich and heavenly, perfect for dipping warm toast into, or served on crepes for the ultimate brunch.
 If the yolk is soft, it will run and mix with the maple syrup and possibly dribble down your chin and the whole thing is a big sloppy and delicious mess.
-My mom used to say "c'est cochon, mais c'est tellement bon".
+My mom used to say "c'est cochon, mais c'est tellement bon" (roughly translating as "pigging out in the best possible way").
 Try it and let me know what you think.